nithish-m123/AgritechHelper/README.md

 - This is Tractor owner interface, he has two main functions.
 - one -> can see today bookings
-- two -> if his/her tractor not registeres add a tractor info.
+- two -> if his/her tractor not registered add a tractor info.
 ---

 ## 🔥 **Future Enhancements**